Most Common Peugeot Transmission Problems

 Transmission Stuck in Limp mode.

 Older Peugeots that use a ZF 4HP20 4-speed transverse automatic transmission, designated as A4L, can have intermittent problems with going into limp mode.
-The usual scenario is that the car starts and drives fine for a couple of miles before suddenly going into limp mode.
+The usual scenario is that the car starts and drives fine for a few miles before suddenly going into limp mode.

 When this happens, the transmission will stay stuck in 3rd gear, and there will be a ‘Gearbox faulty’ warning on the central display.